thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 Related to defining how actions change observations, you will also need to define how actions change the state of the agent.
 The returned proprioceptive state needs to be a `ProprioceptiveState(Dict[str, AgentState])` with an entry per agent in the environment.
 The entry should contain the agent's position and orientation relative to some global reference point (`AgentState`).
 For each sensor associated with that agent, a `SensorState` should contain the sensor's position and orientation relative to the agent.

-For example, if you have one agent with two sensors, the proprioceptive state has one `SensorState` per sensor (keyed by `SensorID`), and looks like this:
+For example, if you have one agent with two sensors, the proprioceptive state could look like this:
 ```python
 state = ProprioceptiveState(
   {